yakavetsiv/ac-bo-hackathon.github.io/projects.md

 {% if event_status != "over" %}

+Find below the webpages for each of the hackathon projects.
 For details on how to submit a project, see the [submission page](_/../submission.md).

 {% else %}